Harmonised Index of Consumer Prices (HICP)

 Effect of sub-indices on inflation

-The largest upward effect on inflation was caused by natural gas (1.52 percentage points).
-Tobacco had an impact of 0.82 percentage points.
-Finally, electricity had an effect of 0.28 percentage points.
+The largest upward effect on inflation was caused by natural gas and tobacco (0.75 percentage points).
+Electricity provided an effect of 0.51 percentage points.
+Domestic services had an impact of 0.13 percentage points.
+Finally, package holidays had an impact of 0.11 percentage points.

 Sub-indices with the largest upward effect on inflation